filthyrake/astro-gcal/README.md

 Currently we are successfully querying the astrospheric API for the forecast and starting to create date/time ranges that meet our predefined requirements.

 TO-DO:
-* Write this stuff to a table
+* Finish code for new/old comparison and generate corrected changes table
 * Actual GCal integration
+* Move secrets into secret manager